 The L Street pathway could be a community jewel in the heart of the Gateway area.
 The City wants it to be a high-traffic road, taking all the southbound car and truck volume from Alliance Road to Samoa Boulevard.

-August 16th Survey shows "Home Ownership" of supreme importance to the 50-or-so participants during the two minutes of voting.
-What's the possibility of Home Ownership Opportunities to be written into the Gateway Plan?
+The August 16, 2022, survey shows "Home Ownership" of supreme importance to the 50-or-so participants during the two minutes of voting.
+What's the possibility of actual, enforceable Home Ownership Opportunities to be written into the Gateway Plan?
 Very likely to be Zero.

 8th & 9th Streets are proposed as one-way streets with bike lanes.
 That sounds good.
 But it comes with a 30% reduction of parking on those streets.
 That sounds bad.